facumolina/facumolina.github.io/_pages/research.md

 author_profile: true
 ---

-The Software Engineering and Formal Methods group, in which I work, specializes in formal program analysis.
-My research involves the use of machine learning as the main technology for solving program analysis tasks.
-Below are listed the projects in which I have been working on.
-You can navigate to the corresponding page for further details:
+At [MFIS](https://mfis.dc.exa.unrc.edu.ar), our research group, we specialize in formal program analysis.
+My research involves the use of machine learning and evolutionary computation as the main technologies for addressing program analysis tasks.
+These are the projects I have been working on:

 <div class="wrapper">
 		<a href="invariants-neuralnetworks">
 		<div class="one">
 			<div class="card card-default">
-				<div class="card-header">Data Structure Object Classification with Neural Networks</div>
+				<div class="card-header">Class Object Classification with Neural Networks</div>
 				<div class="card-img" style="text-align: center">
 					<img src="{{ site.url }}{{ site.baseurl }}/images/nn.png" width="51%">
 				</div>